Which place is cheaper, Melbourne or Darwin?

 Darwin usually gets less rain in July than Melbourne.
 Darwin gets 1 mm (0 in) of rain, while Melbourne receives 43 mm (1.7 in) of rain this time of the year.

 Both Melbourne and Darwin are popular destinations to visit in the spring with plenty of activities.
+The beaches are the main draw to Darwin this time of year.
+Also, many travelers come to Melbourne for the beaches and the activities around the city.

 It's quite sunny in Melbourne.
 The sun comes out a lot this time of the year in Darwin.
 Darwin usually receives more sunshine than Melbourne during spring.
 Darwin gets 291 hours of sunny skies, while Melbourne receives 216 hours of full sun in the spring.